Skip to Main Content

 Elevation: 886 ft.

 The seven-mile Chessie Nature Trail follows the Maury River from Lexington to Buena Vista.
 Similar to other trail projects, the Chessie Nature Trail follows a disused rail line through private and public lands.
 The trail’s close proximity to the river and the alternating open and forested habitats it crosses, offers visitors an opportunity to view a variety of wildlife.
 The woods along the trail host typical eastern forest species.
-Along the forest edges where the forest ends and fields begin, look for brilliant indigo bunting perched on prominent perches loudly proclaiming their territories.
-The more retiring red-eyed and white-eyed vireos are more often heard than seen, as is the yellow-billed cuckoo whose croaky voice often sounds more like an insect than a bird.
+Along the forest edges where the forest ends and fields begin, look for brilliant Indigo Buntings perched on prominent perches loudly proclaiming their territories.
+The Red-eyed and White-eyed vireos are more often heard than seen, as is the Yellow-billed Cuckoo whose croaky voice often sounds more like an insect than a bird.

 Notes: